rcarragh/c212/paper/paper.md

 patient or data recorder would describe a symptom or observation.
 Each LLT belongs to one PT and, in general, data will be recorded at the LLT level but reported at the PT level (the adverse event).
 As of 2020 there are 27 SOCs and over 80,000 LLTs.

-The grouping of adverse events by SOC provides for possible relationships between the adverse events within a SOC.
-One consequence of this is the possibility that, for treatments which may affect a particular SOC, there may be raised rates for a number of adverse event rates within that SOC.
+The grouping of adverse events by SOC (or body-system) provides for possible relationships between the adverse events within a SOC.
+One consequence of this is the possibility that, for treatments which may affect a particular SOC, there may be raised rates for a number of adverse events within that SOC.
-A number of methods, which use groupings of adverse events by body-system or System Organ Class, have been recently proposed to address these issues.
+A number of methods have recently been proposed to address the statistical issues in adverse event analysis by using these groupings of adverse events by body-system or SOC, taking into account the additional information provided by these relationships to increase the power of detecting real adverse event effects.
 These methods, which include both error controlling procedures for multiple hypothesis testing [@BH1995; @HZZ2010; @MA2012; @Y2008; @M2006], and Bayesian modelling approaches [@BB2004; @XMC2011; @phdthesis], are implemented in the `R` package `c212` (Table \ref{table:1}).